 Not Tracking Effective Hourly Rate

-A $30,000 placement fee sounds great until you realize the search took 120 hours.
-That's $250/hr.
-But if your next search pays $10,000 and takes 80 hours, that's only $125/hr.
+Run the math: a $30,000 fee divided by 120 hours of work is $250/hr.
+If your next search pays $10,000 but takes 80 hours, that’s only $125/hr.
 Track your effective hourly rate per search and per client to identify which fee structures and client types are actually profitable.

 Frequently Asked Questions